 Boeing Defense, Space & Security in Canada

-Boeing is vying to have the F/A-18E/F Super Hornet be considered to fully replace Canada’s CF-18 fighter fleet.
-Boeing is positioned to offer products and services to satisfy a range of Canadian civil, defense and security requirements.
+Boeing is positioned to offer products and services to satisfy a range of Canadian civil, defence and security requirements.
 Substantial opportunities also exist in nontraditional markets, including remote area logistics, information solutions and the commercial use of unmanned aerial vehicles (UAV).

 Boeing played a major role in the transformation of the Canadian Forces by modernizing 77 of Canada’s CF-18 fighter jets with a two-phase avionics upgrade program completed in January 2014.
 L-3 Communications MAS was the prime contractor to Boeing and carried out the installation process for this program at its facility in Mirabel, Québec, and Canadian Forces Base Cold Lake (Cold Lake, Alberta).
-Boeing also provides the Canadian Navy’s all-weather Harpoon missiles, several of the Anik series satellites, and supply chain services to fleet support programs.
+Boeing also provides the Royal Canadian Navy’s all-weather Harpoon missiles and supply chain services to fleet support programs.

-In August 2009, the Canadian Department of National Defence awarded Boeing a contract for 15 Boeing CH-47F Chinooks, designated CH-147, to meet Canada’s domestic and international missions requiring medium- to-heavy-lift helicopters.
+In August 2009, the Department of National Defence awarded Boeing a contract for 15 Boeing CH-47F Chinooks, designated CH-147, to meet Canada’s domestic and international missions requiring medium- to heavy-lift helicopters.
 The Canadian Armed Forces received the 15th and final CH-147F Chinook helicopter in Petawawa, Ontario, in June 2014.
 The CH-147F Chinook is an advanced, multi-mission helicopter.
 Its primary mission is to transport equipment and personnel during both domestic and deployed operations, but it also provides a vital capability to respond to humanitarian emergencies, such as fire, floods and earthquakes.
-In May 2016, a Chinook was deployed for the first time on a domestic operation to support fighting the Fort McMurray, Alberta, wildfires.
+In May 2016, a Chinook was deployed for the first time on a domestic operation to support fighting the wildfires in Fort McMurray, Alta.

 Canadian industry is directly contributing to the mission-ready capability of the C-17 and CH-147 through separate 20-year in-service support contracts for the aircraft.

-Canada announced in August 2016 that Canadian Forces became the first international customer of the Insitu RQ-21A Blackjack unmanned air vehicle system.
-The Blackjack system, which will be operational in 2017, provides Canadian Forces greater situational awareness through aerial reconnaissance and surveillance to help conduct their missions effectively.
-This award is a follow-on to the May 2008 announcement when Canada awarded Boeing a $14 million interim contract to provide the Canadian Army with Insitu ScanEagle UAV services, including launch, recovery, maintenance, service support and training.
+Canada announced in August 2016 that the Canadian Forces became the first international customer of the Insitu RQ-21A Blackjack unmanned aerial vehicle (UAV) system.
+The Blackjack system provides Canadian Forces greater situational awareness through aerial reconnaissance and surveillance to help conduct their missions effectively.
+This award is a follow-on to the May 2008 announcement when Canada awarded Boeing a CA$14 million interim contract to provide the Canadian Army with Insitu ScanEagle UAV services, including launch, recovery, maintenance, service support and training.
 The contract was extended to include installation of UAV capability on Royal Canadian Navy vessels, and all work was completed as of March 2015.

 Boeing Partnerships in Canada